 A LPA can only be effective when the document is registered.
 However, before registration can go through, notification must be made to all those listed (if any) in the LPA as 'people to be told' (previously referred to as 'named persons' and 'people to be told') must first be given notice of the intention to do so.
 These are the people whom the donor, decided should be notified about the intention to register the LPA before the Office of the Public Guardian (OPG) may register it.
-These 'people to be told' have 3 weeks from the date of the notification to.
+These 'people to be told' have 3 weeks from the date of the notification to object to the registration.
 This functions as a safeguard for the donor.
 Relatives are not entitled to notice unless they are listed as 'people to be told' in the LPA.

 You may proceed with your application to register the LPA as soon as you have notified all of the 'people to be told'.
 You do not need to wait for them to decide whether they want to object.

 The person(s) applying to register the LPA must send notice of their intention to do so to each 'person to notify' using the form 'LP3 - Notice of intention to register an LPA' (LP3)'.
 Either the donor or the attorney(s) named in the LPA can apply to register the LPA.

 You can either post the form or deliver it by hand to each of the 'people to be told'.
 The date you post or hand over the form will be treated as the date of notification.

 Only the attorney(s) listed in an EPA can register the document.
 Before registration can go through, the attorney(s) must give notice to all those who require it under the Mental Capacity Act (MCA)using the 'EP1 PG - Notice of intention to register an EPA' form.

 The donor and any non-applying co-attorney(s) must be notified.
 At least 3 of the donor's relatives must be notified.
 The MCA prescribes a priority order in which the relatives must be notified.
 The order is based on how closely related the relatives are to the donor and categorises relatives into different classes: